cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 The `recovery` bootstrap mode lets you create a new cluster from an existing backup, namely a *recovery object store*.

-There are two ways to achieve this result in Cloud Native PostgreSQL:
+There are two ways to achieve this result in CloudNativePG:

 - using a recovery object store, that is a backup of another cluster created by Barman Cloud and defined via the `barmanObjectStore` option